-The academic program in Chapin's Middle School is designed to help students develop the skills, habits and discipline of strong students.
+The academic program in Chapin's Middle School is designed to help students develop the skills, habits and discipline of strong students and self-directed learners.
 In all classes, primary emphasis is placed on the process of learning and on the development of essential skills.
 Chapin’s Middle School teachers understand the developmental needs of their students and design classrooms and curriculum in ways that support and inspire them.
 This includes an interdisciplinary humanities program that focuses on developing reading, writing and study skills and a homeroom program that provides students with support and structure.

 Our students leave Middle School with the skills and confidence necessary to succeed in Upper School, and with the desire and commitment to become active members of the larger community.